EthanOBoss/CS290-Assignment5/README.md

 What kinds of resources were helpful for completing the assignment?
 Specific websites?
 Lectures?
 The class Piazza forum?
 The TAs?
 How did you use each of these resources?

-What are one or two things you had to Google to complete the assignment?
+What are one or two things you had to do an internet search for to complete the assignment?

 Submission
 As always, we'll be using GitHub Classroom for this assignment, and you will submit your assignment via GitHub.
-Just make sure your completed files are committed and pushed by the assignment's deadline to the master branch of the GitHub repo that was created for you by GitHub Classroom.
-A good way to check whether your files are safely submitted is to look at the master branch your assignment repo on the github.com website (i.e. https://github.com/OSU-CS290-F17/assignment-5-YourGitHubUsername/).
+Just make sure your completed files are committed and pushed by the assignment's deadline to the main branch of the GitHub repo that was created for you by GitHub Classroom.
+A good way to check whether your files are safely submitted is to look at the main branch your assignment repo on the github.com website (i.e. https://github.com/osu-cs290-f24/assignment-5-YourGitHubUsername/).
 If your changes show up there, you can consider your files submitted.

 In addition to submitting your assignment via GitHub, you must submit the URL to your code blog entry (e.g. http://web.engr.oregonstate.edu/~YOUR_ONID_ID/cs290/blog.html) via Canvas by the due date specified above.
+Please re-submit your code blog URL even if you published your new post at the same URL you've been using for your code blog.

 Grading criteria
 The assignment is worth 100 points total: